 - Many design options

-The first known uses of natural latex is by the Olmec tribe of South America, around 1600bce.
+The first known uses of natural latex are by the Olmec tribe of South America, around 1600bce.
 Olmec means "rubber people" in Aztec language They were the first to know how to harvest the rubber by making small incisions in the bark of the tree and collect the milky substance.
 They boiled it to produce rubber balls which they later used as part of games.
-Olmec means "rubber people" in Aztec language

-The process of curing rubber has been done since pre-historic times but the modern process of vulcanization, named after the roman god of fire: Vulcan, was not developed until the 19th century.
+The process of curing rubber has been done since pre-historic times but the modern process of vulcanization, named after the Roman god of fire: Vulcan, was not developed until the 19th century.
 In 1844 Hancock filed a patent for "vulcanization of rubber" in the UK.
-8 weeks later, but not knowing of each other, a Charles Goodyear filed a very similar patent for vulcanization process in the US.
-This would later would have big influence in the footwear industry.
+8 weeks later, but not knowing of each other, Charles Goodyear filed a very similar patent for the vulcanization process in the US.
+This would later have a big influence on the footwear industry.
 Although Goodyear tends to be the person credited with the discovery, nowadays the common view is that Hancock had managed to refine his technique earlier and rightfully claimed his patent first.

 Crepe - Natural Rubber